v-sbradley/bacx-pr/topics/bacx-servers.md

 > 1. Go to the Galaga/Ms. PacMan machine near the kitchen.
 > 2. Walk down the hallway toward the library.
-> 3. Turn right at the library
+> 3. Turn right at the library.

 > [!div class="mx-imgBorder"]
 > ![Step one](media/step-1.png "Step one")